mendersoftware/mender-docs/05.Client-configuration/02.Identity/docs.md

 can adapt to the identity scheme of any environment.
 However, Mender imposes the following requirements for device identities:

-* the combination of the attribute values must be *unique* to each device, so that identities are not ambigious when deploying software
+* the combination of the attribute values must be *unique* to each device, so that identities are not ambiguous when deploying software
 * identity attributes must *never change* for the lifetime of a device, so that a device can be recognized over its lifetime

-Note that device keys should not be used as part of identities, because this would make it very difficult to rotate or regnerate keys over the entire lifetime of the device.
+Note that device keys should not be used as part of identities, because this would make it very difficult to rotate or regenerate keys over the entire lifetime of the device.
 It is important to have the ability to regenerate keys if a device gets compromised, or as a recurring security measure.